-In 2017-18, PFPCS will use our Title I funds to:
+In 2018-19, PFPCS will use our Title I funds to:

-- Fund the Technology Coordinator to manage the integration of technology in the classroom, implement web-based instructional resources and student information system programs, and facilitate data-driven decision making. - Fund a highly qualified paraprofessional to assist the kindergarten classroom teachers and provide more individualized instruction to students. - Support the Academic & Assessment Coordinator that assists the principal in ensuring that high quality curriculum and instruction is provided to the students. - Fund a Data Manager/RTI Coordinator to identify students in need of additional supports and provide those supports (academic and non-academic) in a timely and effective manner. - Provide high-quality professional development and training to our teachers to ensure that our staff members have the skills necessary to raise student achievement.
+- Fund the Technology Coordinator to manage the integration of technology in the classroom, implement web-based instructional resources and student information system programs, and facilitate data-driven decision making. - Fund a highly qualified paraprofessional to assist the lower school classroom teachers and provide more individualized instruction to students. - Support the Academic & Assessment Coordinator that assists the principal in ensuring that high quality curriculum and instruction is provided to the students. - Fund a Data Manager/RTI Coordinator to identify students in need of additional supports and provide those supports (academic and non-academic) in a timely and effective manner. - Provide high-quality professional development and training to our teachers to ensure that our staff members have the skills necessary to raise student achievement.
 Recruit highly qualified teachers. - Offset the cost of implementing our school's school management software system, which will enable the school to provide parents with up-to-date student achievement data and to better track student progress. - Program for parents on topics related to how they can best support their students at home.

-PFPCS' Federal Program Coordinators are Mrs. Leigh Ann Kelly and Ms. Abigail Simons.
-They can be reached at lbonck@omnivestllc.com and asimons@omnivestllc.com or 215-497-8301 ext.
-111 and ext.
-101 respectively.
+PFPCS' Federal Program Coordinators is Mrs. Leigh Ann Kelly.
+She can be reached at lbonck@omnivestllc.com or 215-497-8301 ext.
+111.